zulip/zulip-mobile/docs/developer-guide.md

 ## Contributing
-**zulip-mobile** is in a very early experimental phase.
+**zulip-mobile** is in active development and a stable version will be available soon.
 We welcome contributions to help improve the foundation and to add features.

 To contribute, browse open issues [here](https://github.com/zulip/zulip-mobile/issues) and submit a pull request.
 Please follow the [commit discipline](https://zulip.readthedocs.io/en/latest/code-style.html#version-control) of the Zulip server project.